ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 or the [modules](/servers/application.html#modules) to be loaded.
 This format is similar to JSON, but is optimized to be read and written by humans, and supports additional features like environment variable substitution.
-In this case, you configure the server engine to be used with the `mainClassName` pointing to a particular `DevelopmentEngine`.
+In this case, you configure the server engine to be used with the `mainClassName` pointing to a particular `EngineMain`.

 Ktor also uses a set of lambdas with a typed DSL (Domain Specific Language) to configure the application and server engine when using `embeddedServer`.

+Starting with Ktor 1.0.0-beta-2, the `DevelopmentEngine` class has been renamed to `EngineMain`, for older versions just rename it.
+{: .note }

 **Table of contents:**